Eight hotel cards worth carrying in 2026: free nights, resort credits, elite status, and which card fits the chain you actually stay at.

-The best hotel rewards credit card is the one that matches the chain you actually book, not the one with the flashiest sign-up number.
-A hotel credit card pays off when you stay with one brand often enough that a free night a year covers the fee, and most of these cards are built so it does.
+The best hotel credit card for 2026 is the one that matches the chain you actually book: the World of Hyatt Credit Card ($95) if you want the most value per point, the Marriott Bonvoy Boundless ($95) or a Hilton card if you live in those ecosystems, and the Hilton Honors American Express Aspire Card ($550) if you will actually use the biggest credit stack on the market.
+A hotel card pays off when a free night a year covers the fee, and most of these cards are built so it does.

-Here are seven hotel cards worth carrying in 2026: what each one costs, what you get back, and who should pick which.
-(Just refreshed a card's airline or hotel benefit?
-See our 2026 airline + hotel card refreshes.)
+Here are eight hotel cards worth carrying in 2026: what each one costs, what you get back, and who should pick which.
+Every offer below was pulled from our card database in July 2026 and re-verified against the issuer's page.

 |---|---|---|---|

 Welcome bonuses change often.
-These are the offers live as of June 2026; the IHG 185,000-point offer is an elevated, limited-time deal, so confirm the current terms on the issuer page before you apply.
-You can always check every current hotel-card offer side by side in our welcome bonus tracker, re-verified straight from issuer pages.
+These were the offers live as of mid-July 2026, and the one that was on a clock has run out: the Aspire's 175,000-point offer expired July 29, 2026.
+You can check every current hotel-card offer side by side in our live tracker, re-verified straight from issuer pages.

-The World of Hyatt Credit Card costs $95 a year and gives you two Category 1-4 free nights.
-One posts each cardholder anniversary; you earn a second after spending $15,000 in a year.
-Each is worth a stay at a hotel that would otherwise run up to 21,000 points, which lands around $250 of value.
+The World of Hyatt Credit Card costs $95 a year and gives you two Category 1-4 free nights, each worth about $250.
+One posts each cardholder anniversary; you earn the second after spending $15,000 in a year.
 One night covers the fee with room to spare.

 If you stay at Hyatt even a few times a year, this is the hotel card to carry.

-Hilton Honors (no annual fee): an 80,000-point welcome bonus, 7x at Hilton, 5x on dining and groceries, 3x everywhere else.
+Hilton Honors (no annual fee): a 50,000-point welcome offer after $3,000 in purchases in the first 3 months, 7x at Hilton, 5x on dining, groceries, and gas, 3x everywhere else.
 No free night, no resort credit.
 It is the "I stay at Hilton occasionally and do not want a fee" card.

-Hilton Honors Surpass ($150): a 130,000-point welcome bonus, 12x at Hilton, 6x on dining and groceries.
-The reason to pay $150 is complimentary Hilton Gold status, which gets you free breakfast (or a dining credit) and room upgrades when available.
-Take five-plus Hilton trips a year and Gold status alone is worth the fee.
+Hilton Honors Surpass ($150): a 130,000-point welcome offer after $3,000 in purchases in the first 6 months, 12x at Hilton, 6x on dining, groceries, gas, and transit.
+Two things justify the $150: a $200 yearly Hilton credit that posts in $50 quarterly chunks, and complimentary Gold status, which gets you free breakfast (or a dining credit) and room upgrades when available.
+Spend $15,000 on the card in a year and you also earn a Free Night Reward worth about $600.

 | Credit | Value |